riva del Garda: my personal guide

-Summer is coming up, and have you considered where to spend your next summer holiday?
+Summer is now almost, and have you considered where to spend your next summer holiday?
 Well, I am laying sick in bed at home, which already drives my mind towards warmer and nicer places, where catching a cold every second week seems far from likely.
 With this weather shift (hello, spring - shouldn't you be here by now?) everything seems even more depressing and certainly sets fire to those itchy feet of mine.
 I came across this folder with pictures from a fantastic vacation I had just 2 years ago, a place my parents actually return to every year.
 Surprise, also this year.
 Who can blame them?
 Riva del Garda is one of the most charming places I have seen so far; I simply loved waking up every morning to this special light and colors, just looking at the pictures now makes me very happy.

 The purpose of this series of photo story is to transform the same feeling over to you, when introducing you to a destination with a colorful town, local restaurants, endless sports opportunity, breath-taking landscape, diverse hiking- and mountainbike trails and clear blue water through imagery.